 Leaf Arrangement: Opposite leaves on frequently branching light green, four-angled, hairless stems.

 Leaf Type: Broadly lanceolate to ovate, with serrated margins, up to 4″ long and 2″ across, light green to dark green, hairless leaves, sometimes tinted yellow or red depending upon environmental conditions.
 Earl Grey tea drinkers will recognize that Bergamot aroma.

 Seed Collection: Ovoid nutlets form approximately 2 -3 weeks after bloom.
 Test if ready by bending over the stem into a bag and tapping.
 If ready, brown seeds will release.
 Spread on paper to dry for 2 – 3 days, store cool and dry.

 Light: Full Sun to Part Sun

 Hardiness Zone: 3 to 9 USDA Zone Map

 Height: 2.5′ – 3′

 Notes: Wild Bergamot is a long-lasting butterfly-ladened wildflower of very high pollinator value with plentiful flowers and aromatic foliage.

-Native to all US except CA and FL: Biota of North American Program (BONAP) – North America Plant Atlas (NAPA).
+Native to all US except CA and FL, EXTINCT in RI: Biota of North American Program (BONAP) – North America Plant Atlas (NAPA).